In which case, you may be looking for a little advice....

 Don't assume that just because the locals aren't getting sick, you won't either.
 Naturally, your body develops a status quo - and the typical westerner's status quo is pretty fragile.
 I'm sure that after 12 months of living in that little indigenous village, you really could ingest pretty much anything.

 Until then however, repeat this mantra - "I am not Bear Grylls".

 diarrhoea strikes - what should you do?

 Ideally bottled water, but realistically anything you can stomach.
 If you're in a hot country, you should be drinking at least two litres of water each day - for every time you poop, add in an extra 200 mls.

-Also, make sure you don't leave home without a decent supply of rehydration sachets!
+Also, make sure you don't leave home without a decent supply of rehydration salts (like these).
 A lot of people don't realise that whilst you're experiencing diarrhoea you're losing a lot more than just fluid.
 You're losing essential electrolytes.
 Without a natural balance, your muscles will struggle to contract, your heart might not beat correctly, you will become fatigued and may even seize or slip into a coma.
 A single sachet of powder will provide you with all the electrolytes that you have lost, at the same time as the water replaces the fluid.
 It's a win-win really!

 Staying hydrated is however much easier if you don't happen to be puking at the same time.

 If this happens, bottled water and rehydration sachets are again the main-stay of treatment, but just go a little slower.
 Glug down down a litre of fluid and you're likely to bring it straight back up!
 Instead, stick to small amounts often - a couple of small sips every few minutes.

 Your body can sometimes have a particularly sick sense of humour, and stories of diarrhoea hitting mid bus ride, flight, hike or even first date are not uncommon.
 This is when you might find anti-diarrhoea medication useful and a less embarrassing alternative to an adult nappy.